n6ai/minze/docs/guide/advanced-injection.md

 # Injection

 Sometimes, you want to pass some data from the current component to a nested child element inside the html template.
-That's where the injection pattern (via attributes) comes in.
+Instead of passing individual attributes you can use the following injection pattern.

 **Example**